lapisrocks/LanguageAgentTreeSearch/README.md

 ![teaser](pics/teaser.png)

 Official implementation for paper [Language Agent Tree Search Unifies Reasoning Acting and Planing in Language Models]() with code, prompts, model outputs.
+More can be found at https://andyz245.github.io/LanguageAgentTreeSearch/

 ### Reasoning + Acting (HotPotQA)